StoneStepsInc/fit/README.md

 ## Scan Performance

-`fit` scans file trees using multiple threads, but actual scan speed will depend much on the type of disks being scanned and may be controlled to some degree with the `-t` option, which specifies how many threads should be used for scanning.
+Scan speed will depend on the type of disks being scanned and may be controlled to some degree with the `-t` option, which specifies how many threads should be used for scanning.